 The committee uses internal equity to determine the compensation for positions that are unique or difficult to benchmark against market data.
-Internal equity also is considered in establishing compensation for positions considered to be equivalent in responsibilities and importance.
+Internal equity also is considered in establishing compensation for positions considered to be equivalent in responsibilities and importance, especially where precise external data is not available.